gingerlemongrass/curtains/README.md

 lady i swear by all flowers.
 Don’t cry
 —the best gesture of my brain is less than your eyelids’ flutter which says

+we are for each other: then
+laugh, leaning back in my arms for life’s not a paragraph

+And death i think is no parenthesis